 This wouldn’t be a HubSpot Ultimate Guide if we didn’t share some examples from the pros.

 In 2022, The Lip Bar celebrated its 10-year anniversary.
-It also release a new product called "The Bawse Bundle."
+It also released a new product called "The Bawse Bundle."

 In early February, the brand launched a multi-channel campaign, from website and social media to billboards.